bcprescott/bcprescott.github.io/_posts/2021-05-04-Lets-Talk-Artificial-Intelligence.md

 -----------------------------------
 ![ai](/assets/images/ai.png)

 So, what does it all mean?
+Is everything you see being touted as AI is actually AI?
+Probably not.
+The reality of the situation is that the term catches a lot of interest/hype and will be abused to aid marketing efforts.

 My recommendation is to tread lightly when you see something being called AI and do your own research.
 If interested, spend some time digesting what the product or service really is, as many could be traditional automation being rebranded as 'AI' to get in on the buzz.

-With machine learning advancing rapidly, especially in the space of unstructured data (text/documents), we will in turn see the growth of artificial intelligence.
-If you have an interest in this space, make sure to study up on machine learning!
+With machine learning advancing rapidly, especially in the space of unstructured data (text/documents), we will in turn see the continued growth of artificial intelligence.
+ML is likely to be a key driver of new capabilities for a while.
+If you have an interest in this space, make sure to study up on it!

 As mentioned at the beginning, these definitions may all change as technology advances and we uncover more about our own mind, but hopefully this helps provide more insight and spark some interesting thoughts!